russellelliott/Luma-Event-Aggregation/README.md

 - **Automatic Location Detection**: Uses ipinfo.io to detect your location from IP address
 - **fetchEvents.py**: Fetches events from multiple Luma calendar slugs in parallel, combines them into a single sorted list, and generates a comprehensive city summary with **mandatory** Google Maps distance/time data
+- **classifyEvents.py**: Uses a local Ollama LLM to analyze event descriptions and assign an `event_type` (e.g., hackathon, workshop, networking) and `audience` (e.g., job_seekers, founder_investor).
+Supports parallel processing for speed.
-- **filterEvents.py**: Filters the combined events by location, specific dates, and/or weekdays
+- **filterEvents.py**: Filters the combined events by location, specific dates, weekdays, event type, and/or audience.

 No intermediate JSON files are created per slug - everything is processed in memory and output as a single combined file.